gitayam/community-packing-list/LessonsLearned.md

 ## Git Workflow and Commit Practices

 ### 1. **Auto Staging and Committing After Testing**
+- First run git status to see the items that are uncommited.
 - Always stage and commit your changes after you have tested them locally, but do **not** push immediately.
 This allows for local version control and easy rollback if needed, while preventing unreviewed code from reaching shared branches.

 ### 2. **Descriptive, Searchable Commit Messages**